steve3p0/CS563/webdev-lab-notebook/08-jquery/checklist.md

 - [x] Use Prettier to properly format your HTML code.
 - [ ] N/A: Use Prettier to properly format your CSS code.
-- [ ] N/A: Use Prettier to properly format your JavaScript code.
+- [x] Use Prettier to properly format your JavaScript code.

 #### How to update this markdown document?